Louisiana Police Accused Of Using Fake ‘Antifa’ List To Harass Law-Abiding Citizens

 “The list rooster itself is laughable, but what exactly do police not want the public to see?” another person wrote.

 The term Antifa refers to a movement of militant leftists whose main goal is to confront and prevent Neo-Nazi groups from operating.
 As USA Today reports the group has no structured leadership and exists primarily as a type of resistance to far-right activity in the United States.
-Antifa is short for Anti-fascist.
+Antifa is short for Anti-fascist and the members of the movement work anonymously.
+It’s another reason to question the credibility of the list the LSP has and to wonder if it could be used to harass law-abiding citizens.

 USA Today notes that Antifa got into President Donald Trump’s crosshairs when he implied that they were also to blame for the violence that occurred at the Charlottesville protests last year along with the KKK, white nationalists and other extremist groups on the far-right.